You Have the Spirit of Power, So Stop Wallowing and Take Action

 James warns us that simply knowing the right thing isn’t enough.
 We have to do it.

-Praying and reading Scripture are essential, but they should always lead to action.
+Praying and reading Scripture are essential, but they should lead to action.

 Pray and ask God for direction.
 Look to Scripture for guidance.
 When you’re clear on what God wants you to do – start doing it.
 Take the first step of obedience.
 Do so in faith and power.

-Feel stuck or trapped in an unhappy marriage?
+Feel stuck or trapped in a situation?
 Don’t just wallow in it.
 Ask God what He wants you to do within that situation – and then do it!
-Financial problems getting you down?
-What does God say you should do?
-Do it.
-Feeling discouraged or depressed?
-What does God say you should do about discouragement or depression?
-Do it.
-Having trouble at work?
-What does God say?
-Do it.

 Final Thought: Step Forward in Faith